 When life gets busy, personal priorities, self-care, or “me-time” may start to feel expendable and to drift off your radar.
 Many smart, busy people get stuck in the mindset trap of believing that self-care is selfish or a luxury—something you can get to later.

-Are you putting yourself at the bottom of your priority list?
+Are you putting self-care at the bottom of your priority list?

-The cost of not making and taking time for yourself:
+The cost of not making and taking time for self-care:

 The truth is, when your well-being isn’t a priority, just about everything goes downhill.
 When you don’t devote time and energy to your needs and your health: